 If anybody, be it any of your family member or your friend, is aware of your ATM card pin, and then they can proceed to any ATM and withdraw all the deceased’s money even without his presence.

 That is the beauty of this type of development we have in the world now.
-However, if you have no access to the deceased’s ATM card or pin, then you have no option than to follow the manual method stated below to obtain the money of the deceased one.
+However, if you have no access to the deceased’s ATM card or pin, then you have no option other than to follow the manual method stated below to obtain the money of the deceased one.

 The Manual Method

 If the deceased person has no ATM or didn’t leave your name directly as the next of kin, there are several steps to withdraw money from the bank after the death of the account holder.
 I will show the steps below;

 1 – Engage with the bank officials